-- The applicant should be a graduate of a high school accredited by a state Department of Public Instruction. - 2.
+- The applicant should be a high school graduate or be scheduled to graduate before enrolling at IUPUI. - 2.
 The extent to which the student meets or exceeds the minimum subject requirements indicated below is considered.
 For admission to the School of Science, the student's record should include the following course work:

 Subjects Semesters

 English 8

 History and social studies 4

 Algebra

 Geometry 2

-Trigonometry 1 (see statement below) 1-2
+Trigonometry 1 1-2

 Laboratory science 2

 Combination of foreign language, additional math,

 laboratory science, social science, or computer science courses 6-7